simonsobs/PSpipe/project/ACT_DR6/dust.rst

     OMP_NUM_THREADS=42 srun -n 6 -c 42 --cpu-bind=cores python get_covariance_blocks.py global_dust.dict
     # real   0m58.895s

-you can run simulations for 353 GHz and 143 GHz using the code in the planck : get_planck_sim_nlms.py, and the one in the montecarlo folder: mc_mnms_get_spectra_from_nlms.py.
+You can run simulations for 353 GHz and 143 GHz using the code in the planck folder: get_planck_sim_nlms.py, and the one in the montecarlo folder: mc_mnms_get_spectra_from_nlms.py.
-You can analyse and plot the simulation results using
+You can analyze and plot the simulation results using:

 .. code:: shell